Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 The main factors that influence whether a case has to be settled in court will be the complexity of the situation.
 If the medical provider clearly acted negligently, the other party may decide to settle out of court as they know they will most likely lose a court battle.

-If the case is more complex, the other party may not offer a settlement and at this stage, your attorney will use the strong case they have built on your behalf to fight for your fair and reasonable compensation in court.
+If the case is more complex, the other party may not offer a settlement, and at this stage, your attorney will use the strong case they have built on your behalf to fight for your fair and reasonable compensation in court.

 Should you accept the first offer of compensation?